 Let's begin with what Jesus did not mean.
 Many people interpret "cross" as some burden they must carry in their lives: a strained relationship, a thankless job, or a physical illness.
-With self-pitying pride, they say, "That's my cross I have to carry."
+With self-pitying pride, they say, "That is my cross that I must carry."
 Such an interpretation is not what Jesus meant when He said, "Take up your cross and follow Me."